 CloudAMQP has enabled lazy queues by default.
 Lazy queues are queues where the messages are automatically stored to disk.
 Messages are only loaded into memory when they are needed.
 With lazy queues, the messages go straight to disk and thereby the RAM usage is minimized, but the throughput time will be larger.

 Persistent messages will be written to disk as soon as they reach the queue, which will affect throughput.
-Use transit messages for fastest throughput.
+Use transient messages for fastest throughput.

 Use multiple queues and consumers